-Pro Football Focus's Week 10 grades reflect just how dominant both teams were in their attempts to put points up on the board, something they both did with ease, and no other teams this year have been able to reach what the two AFC East rivals accomplished in Week 10.
+Pro Football Focus's Week 10 grades reflect just how dominant both teams were in their attempts to put points up on the board, something they both did with ease.
+No other teams this year have been able to reach what the two AFC East rivals accomplished in Week 10.

-So... yeah.
-It was a pretty good day.
-It was such a good day, in fact, that no Bills team in the PFF era has ever done so well offensively, with the closest grade coming in Week 13 last year against the 49ers (90.4).
+So, yeah, it was a pretty good day.
+It was such a good day, in fact, that no Bills team in the Pro Football Focus era has ever done so well offensively, with the closest grade coming in Week 13 last season against the San Francisco 49ers (90.4).